South American Gateway to the Caribbean

 The James Scobie Memorial Scholarships are designed specifically to allow a doctoral student up to $1,000 in travel expenses to go to Venezuela and do “preliminary research” toward his or her dissertation.
 The program is sponsored by the Conference on Latin American History, which also is home to a number of additional scholarships.

 The program emphasizes “preliminary” in regards to the length of time and is meant for short-term travel only as opposed to long-term studies.
 The funds are more for determining the viability and future of a major project, rather than completing the project in full.

 The Rain Forest Alliance is a leading international organization whose mission is the salvage of the Rain Forest in such critical countries as Venezuela where it seems that it is being torn down more and more each day.
 The organization works to promote awareness about tear down, inform the public of the issues relevant to them and the rainforest, and take charge of reforestation and conservation projects.

 The Kleinhans Fellowships for Research in Tropical Non-Timber Forest Products are sponsored by the organization and provide valuable funding for graduate and post-graduate students in the field of forestry and timber management.
 There is up to $15,000 in fellowship awards available for the motivated students.

 Study Abroad Organizations

-SEA Semester provides sea-based voyages for students whose educational focus is marine biology and other related maritime studies.
+SEA Semester provides ocean-based voyages for undergraduate students whose educational focus is marine biology and other related maritime studies.
 If you’re interested in getting in on international studies that are related to the ocean areas around and near Venezuela you might consider this an appropriate and exciting option to further your underwater academia.

 - Dean’s Awards offer outstanding students a generous $5,000.